 It is important that you have read small claims court Guide #1 - What is Small Claims Court?, prior to reading this guide.

 A lot of paperwork is involved in almost any lawsuit and it's important that copies of documents get to everyone who needs them.
 That's why there are rules about what you must do to see that everyone actually receives those copies.

 Getting the paperwork from one person to another is called "service of documents."
 This guide explains the small claims court rules for service of documents and tries to answer some of the questions you may have.
-If you are enforcing an order, go to question #7 "What About Other Documents" in this guide.
+If you are enforcing an order, go to question #7: “What about other documents” in this guide.

-Note: From time to time, the Ministry of Justice and the Provincial Court run pilot projects to explore ways to improve the small claims court.
+Note: Occasionally, the Ministry of Attorney General and the Provincial Court run pilot projects to explore ways to improve small claims court.
 If the registry where your case is filed is running a pilot project, it might not follow the process in this guide.
 You can find more information on the pilot project processes or from your court registry.